Different Forms of Art

 Forms of Art

 Painting is a visual art form that involves applying paints onto a surface, such as canvas or paper, to create images or designs.
 Artists use various techniques to create images, convey emotions, and communicate ideas.
-Painting has a rich history and encompasses many styles, making it a versatile and enduring form of artistic expression.
+Painting has a rich history and involves many styles, making it a versatile and enduring form of art.

 “Painting is just another way of keeping a diary.”